autistic-symposium/ethernaut-foundry-framework-solutions-sol/test/05/README.md

 <br>

-* since this challenge is so easy, we skip tests and go direct to the submission script, `script/05/Token.s.sol`:
+* since this challenge is so easy, we skip tests and go directly to the submission script, `script/05/Token.s.sol`:

 <br>